Can I Take Quercetin for Histamine Intolerance?

 How to Take Quercetin for Best Results

-At our clinic, we always recommend that our clients start by setting themselves up for success through an altered diet and supportive probiotics before adding in the quercetin.
+At our clinic, we always recommend that our clients start by setting themselves up for success with an altered diet and supportive probiotics.
+Then we have them add in quercetin.
 It’s important to talk with your own healthcare provider before embarking on a new supplement protocol.
 It’s not our goal to replace your doctor or provide medical advice in this article.

 Here’s the standard protocol our clients receive:

-- Add in probiotics like the Triple Therapy Probiotic Sticks.
+- Add in probiotics like Triple Therapy Probiotic Sticks.

 - Add in quercetin at 500 mg for 2 weeks.
 (Our Quercetin product has 500 mg per 2 capsules.)